Hafiz-shamnad/URL-Analyzer/README.md

-# Website Security Checker
+# URL ANALYZER TOOL

-Check the security status of any website with this Website Security Checker tool, built using React and Flask.
+Check the security status of any website with this URL Analyzer Tool, built using React and Flask.

 ## Features